FrancesCoronel/personal-website-v3/content/posts/2019-07-10-turning-failure-into-fuego.md

 "Thanks so much for organizing the event yesterday!
 I loved your intro where you said every detail was put together with love and care.
 It really showed" - Shashi Jain

 "Hey, just wanted to say congrats again for crushing it with the event" - Gerry Franco

+"A big 🌹 for Frances & Elisabeth and the rest of the organizers who made this event a reality!
+It was an incredible experience.
+Also 🌹 for the candle making.
+I loved it!
+Also really felt like there was a lot of time for networking that felt natural and organic." - Josh Torres

 ## Social Media